The Best Way to Straighten Curly, Frizzy Hair at Home

-For brushes, just choose the type your stylist uses or look for similar versions at the drugstore.
+For brushes, just purchase the type your stylist uses (assuming you like the results it produces) or look for similar versions at the drugstore.
 As for styling products, in most cases, what your stylist uses is great, but you don't need to buy the same products to get the same results.
 In reality, there are brilliant styling products at the drugstore that work just as well if not better than those at the salon.
 What we're saying is: You don't have to spend a lot of money on styling products!

 The smallest differences among straightening products often make or break how they perform for any given person.
-For example, for someone with thick, heavy hair, a lotion-like smoothing product can be best, but if you have fine hair, a lightweight spray can do the trick, and gels can work better for those with normal hair that needs a bit more lift.
+For example, for someone with thick, heavy hair, a lotion-like smoothing product can be best, but if you have wavy or curly hair that's also fine, a lightweight spray can do the trick, and gels can work better for those with normal hair that needs a bit more lift.
 For best results, finish with a silicone serum or spray appropriate for your hair type (serum for thick hair and a spray for thin or normal hair density).

 Here are some of our favorite options for different hair types that will get you started in the right direction:

-- John Frieda Secret Weapon Flawless Finishing Creme ($5.99).
+- John Frieda Secret Weapon Touch Up Creme.

-- TRESemme Tres Extra Firm Control Gel ($3).
+- TRESemme Tres Two Extra-Firm Control Gel ($3).

-- Garnier Fructis Style Sleek & Shine Flat Iron Perfector Straightening Mist ($4.49).
+- Garnier Fructis Style Sleek & Shine Flat Iron Perfector Straightening Mist.